SoftwareKater/nx-confusion/documentation/ARTICLE.md

 The gateway will serve as the entrance to our backend.
 Clients that connect or send messages to the backend will be served by the gateway.

+TODO: handleCreateGame should be async and gameService.createGame should return a promise and promisify the call of socket.join (the same is true for joinGame).

 ```typescript
 apps/backend/app/game/game.gateway.ts